congop/execstub/README.md

 - write about it
 - give your feedback
 - reports an issue
-- suggest a missing feaure
+- suggest a missing feature
 - send pull requests (please discuss your change first by raising an issue)
 - etc.